mount etna sicily

 How to get to Mount Etna Northside from Catania

-From Catania, drive along the A18 towards Messina, exit at Fiumefreddo and then follow the road sign to Linguaglossa di Sicilia.
-The distance is 54 kilometres, and it takes 1h and 20 minutes to reach Etna North Side.
+From Catania, drive along the A18 towards Messina, exit at Fiumefreddo, and then follow the road sign to Linguaglossa di Sicilia.
+The distance is 54 kilometers, and it takes 1h and 20 minutes to reach Etna North Side.

 How to get from Catania to Etna southside

-From Catania to reach Etna south side at Rifugio Sapienza, the distance is 35 kilometres, and it takes 50 minutes.
-First drive towards Gravina, then follow the road sign towards Nicolosi and then drive toward Rifugio Sapienza, where the Etna cable car is located.
+From Catania to reach Etna south side at Rifugio Sapienza, the distance is 35 kilometers, and it takes 50 minutes.
+Drive towards Gravina, then follow the road sign towards Nicolosi and then drive toward Rifugio Sapienza, where the Etna cable car is located.